Sir John Lubbock, 1st Baronet

-Sir John Lubbock, 1st Baronet (bapt 20 August 1744 – 24 February 1816) was an eminent English banker.
+Sir John Lubbock, 1st Baronet (bapt 20 August 1744 – 24 February 1816), was an English banker.
 Lubbock was also a merchant and Member of Parliament.
-He was the first son of a Cambridge don, the Reverend William Lubbock of Lammas, Norfolk, by Elizabeth, daughter of Thomas Cooper of North Walsham, Norfolk.
-He married Elizabeth Christiana Commerell, daughter of his business partner, Frederick Commerell of Hanwell, Middlesex and his wife Catherine Elton on 12 Oct 1771 at St Dunstan's in the East, London.
+He was the first son of a Cambridge don, the Reverend William Lubbock of Lamas, Norfolk, by Elizabeth, daughter of Thomas Cooper of North Walsham, Norfolk.
+He married Elizabeth Christiana Commerell, daughter of his business partner, Frederick Commerell of Hanwell, Middlesex, and his wife Catherine Elton on 12 October 1771 at St Dunstan's in the East, London.
 They had no children.
-In 1806 he was created a baronet, of Lammas, with remainder to his nephew John William Lubbock, who succeeded him as second baronet.
+In 1806 he was created a baronet, of Lamas, with remainder to his nephew John William Lubbock, who succeeded him as second baronet.

 Career

 Business

 He was sent to London to learn business in the house of Commerell in Bishopsgate Street, London, of which he became a partner after his marriage.
-John adopted his nephew, John William Lubbock and had him educated at Charterhouse.
+John adopted his nephew, John William Lubbock, and had him educated at Charterhouse.
 After, he taught John William about his business.

 In 1772, Lubbock became a partner in the London bank of Lemon, Buller, Finlay and Lubbock of 15 Abchurch Lane and later Mansion House Street.
 In 1785, the partnership changed to Forster, Lubbock and Bosanquet and in 1801 to Forster, Lubbock, Forster and Clarke.
 Finally, in 1814, it was Sir John Lubbock, Lubbock & Co, the second partner being John William Lubbock, John's nephew and heir.

 Shortly after establishing the Bank, Lubbock entered into business as a merchant with Frederick Commerell in 1776.
 The latter semi retired in 1787, choosing to stay on as a sleeping partner until 1796.
 John Lubbock then started up a second business with his nephew, John William Lubbock, Richard Tucker and Oliver Colt.
 The firm was called Lubbock, Colt and Co.
 It was involved in all sorts of ventures from importation of wines to overseas property acquisition.
 John Lubbock retired from this firm in 1812, handing over control to his nephew.